The Three Rule Method: Decisions and Predictions

 “Thomas is a great guy, he throws the best parties.
 Come to Tom’s house with me tonight!”

-Basic Logic: Use your best critical thinking skills to evaluate and/or separate truth from falsehood, or the reasonable from unreasonable beliefs.
+Basic Logic: Use your best critical thinking skills to evaluate and/or separate truth from falsehood or reasonable from unreasonable beliefs.
 You need to identify the topic at hand, ensure it does not contradict truth, and finally, ensure truth based on whatever additional information you can find that is not readily presented.
 This could include your own personal memory or any other clues you might be able to find.
 In this step, it is usually best to eliminate “feelings” or “emotions” when evaluating the topic.

 Basic logic tells us only that Thomas is a male, he is known for throwing parties, and the person asking the question is obviously going tonight.
 We do not know if Thomas is really a great guy or a serial killer.
 We do not know if the only reason he is considered a great guy is that he throws great parties or buys everyone drinks.
 These other pieces of information are really just opinions.
 What if you do not like parties?
 What if you do not like to drink?
 What if the parties really are not that great?